 - We have a highly competitive admissions process and highly credentialed entering classes.

 - An overwhelming number of Baylor Law students pass the bar exam in Texas and other states on their first try.
-Baylor has ranked first in bar passage for the state of Texas in 7 of the last 12 bar exams.
+Baylor Law consistently ranks first in bar passage for the state of Texas.

 - Employers using grade point average as part of their hiring criteria should set standards specifically for Baylor Law students.
-Because grading policies vary from school to school, imposing the same GPA requirements on candidates from different schools may result in the inadvertent elimination of highly qualified candidates from schools such as Baylor.
+Because grading policies vary from school to school, imposing the same GPA requirements on candidates from different schools may result in the inadvertent elimination of highly qualified candidates.